 Atkins(www.atkinsglobal.com)is one of the world's leading engineering and design consultancies, employing some 17,700 people across the UK, North America, Middle East, Asia Pacific and Europe.
 It has the breadth and depth of expertise to plan, design and enable some of the world's most technically challenging and time critical infrastructure projects.

 Atkins is one of the world’s leading engineering and design consultancies, employing some 17,700 people across the UK, North America, Middle East, Asia Pacific and Europe.
-It has the breadth and depth of expertise to plan, design and enable some of the world’s most technically challenging and time critical infrastructure projects.
+It has the breadth and depth of expertise to plan, design and enables some of the world’s most technically challenging and time-critical infrastructure projects.

 Atkins is the official engineering design services provider for the London 2012 Olympic and Paralympic Games.

 In 2009 Atkins completed a major refurbishment of their Derby office located on the RTC Business Park.
 At the heart of the refurbishment lay a commitment to delivering a sustainable low carbon building and an opportunity to showcase technical expertise to reduce CO2 emissions.
 This was achieved through a critical examination of the design, specification and construction phases of the project.

 Design and specification

 • Waste was kept to a minimum and monitored throughout the project with 90% of materials recycled.

 • Key elements of the furniture, carpets, floors, partitions, ceiling tiles and windows utilised recycled materials in their technologies and construction.